Safety & Accreditation

 We take steps for the safety of all campers and staff right from the very beginning.

 - The 7, 12 and 15-passenger vans used to transport campers are newer models and have passed a vehicle safety inspection prior to our use.
-Alpenguides driving these vans have behind the wheel driving training and practice before camp starts.
+Alpenguides driving these vans have ample behind-the-wheel training before camp starts.
 Campers receive safety rules for vans upon arrival to camp -- campers must wear seat belts at all times.

 - Campers and camp staff wear protective safety equipment during activities.
-We wear activity specific helmets for rock climbing, horseback riding, and sometimes rafting and we wear PFD’s for whitewater rafting, canoeing, sup and sea kayaking.
+We wear activity specific helmets for rock climbing, horseback riding, and sometimes rafting.
+We wear PFD’s for whitewater rafting, canoeing, stand-up paddle boarding and sea kayaking.

 - We contract with proven professional outfitters and guides for rock climbing, surfing, whitewater rafting, horseback riding, and sea kayaking.
 During these activities, an Alpenguide will accompany the group as another group participant and listen along with the campers to outfitters giving thorough safety talks and following outfitter professional instructions for the activity.

 - Campers are supervised and rules for safety are verbally reviewed at the very start of camp.
 Upon arriving to camp, campers are instructed that they must always have a buddy and may not leave the group without letting an Alpenguide know.
 In the first 24 hours of camp, we go over a written outline with campers that describes what to do in the case of lightning, wildlife, lost person, intruder in camp, etc.